 How you respond to negative feedback says a lot about your emotional intelligence.

-If you’re serious about securing the bag, you need to know how to respond to negative feedback from your boss without being in your feelings.
+If you’re serious about getting ahead in your career, it’s important to know how to respond to negative feedback from your boss without being in your feelings.

 When responding to negative feedback from your boss remember that your body language often speaks louder than your words.

-Try to receive constructive criticism in the workplace gracefully with a smile (even if it’s fake) or relaxed facial expressions.
+Try to receive constructive criticism in the workplace gracefully with a smile (even if it’s fake) or a relaxed facial expression.

 Here are 8 ways to respond to negative feedback from your boss in different situations with samples.